R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 6. The maximum age of the attestation in ISO-8601 duration format

-If you specify a signing public key then you must also specify the product ID, otherwise if the organisation that created the enclave makes a second different kind of enclave in future, a malicious host might connect you with the wrong one.
+If you specify a signing public key then you must also specify the product ID, otherwise if the organisation that created the enclave makes a second different kind of enclave in the future, a malicious host might connect you with the wrong one.
 If the input/output commands are similar then a confusion attack could be opened up.
 That's why you must always specify the product ID even if it's zero.